Thaalmor2804/Thaalmor2804/README.md

 # Welcome to My GitHub Profile

-Hello, I'm Noah Sturtzer, a passionate web marketing enthusiast, always eager to learn new skills and open to exciting opportunities as a freelancer or in a full-time role.
+**Hello, I'm Noah Sturtzer, a passionate web marketing enthusiast, always eager to learn new skills and open to exciting opportunities as a freelancer or in a full-time role.** I'm also the proud owner of *SEOsaurus webmarketing consulting*.

 ## About Me

-🚀 I'm a dedicated follower of the world of web marketing, constantly searching for innovative ways to enhance online visibility, generate qualified traffic, and maximize conversions.
+🚀 I'm a dedicated follower of the world of web marketing, **constantly searching for innovative ways to enhance online visibility, generate qualified traffic, and maximize conversions**.

 📚 I firmly believe in continuous learning.
 Every day presents an opportunity for me to explore new strategies, master tools, and stay on the cutting edge of the latest digital marketing trends.
-Because I believe that practise makes perfect, I'm improving my skills trying to learn at least one new thing everyday.
+Because I believe that **practise makes perfect**, I'm improving my skills trying to learn at least one new thing everyday.

-💼 Currently, I'm open to opportunities as a freelancer, where I can put my web marketing skills to work in helping clients achieve their online goals.
-I'm also interested in full-time positions at exciting companies that share my vision of digital marketing.
+💼 Currently, **I'm open to opportunities as a freelancer**, where I can put my web marketing skills to work in helping clients achieve their online goals. **I'm also interested in full-time positions** at exciting companies that share my vision of digital marketing.

 ## Skills